heig-vd-dai-course/heig-vd-dai-course/09-define-an-application-protocol/README.md

-# Docker and Docker Compose
+# Define an application protocol

 - Time in class: 2 periods
 - Presentation